tannerhelland/PhotoDemon/README.md

 Complex editing actions can be recorded as macros (similar to Office software).
 A built-in batch processor lets you apply macros to entire folders of images.

 ### Usability is paramount
 Many open-source photo editors are usability nightmares.
 PhotoDemon tries not to be.
-Small touches like real-time effect previews, save/load presets on all tools, unlimited Undo/Redo, "Fade last action", keyboard accelerators, mouse wheel and X-button support, and descriptive icons make it fast and easy to use.
+Small touches like real-time effect previews, save/load presets on all tools, unlimited Undo/Redo, customizable hotkeys, mouse wheel and X-button support, and descriptive icons make it fast and easy to use.

 ### Pro-grade features and tools
-* Extensive file format support, including Adobe Photoshop (PSD), Corel PaintShop Pro (PSP), GIMP (XCF), and all major camera RAW formats
+* Extensive file format support, including Adobe Photoshop (PSD), Corel PaintShop Pro (PSP), GIMP (XCF), and major camera RAW formats
 * Advanced multi-layer support, including editable text layers and non-destructive layer modifications
-* Color-managed workflow, including full support for embedded ICC profiles
+* Color-managed workflow, including support for embedded ICC profiles
 * On-canvas tools: digital paintbrushes, clone and pattern brushes, advanced selection tools, interactive gradients, and more
 * Adjustment tools: levels, curves, HDR, shadow/highlight recovery, white balance, and many more
 * Filters and effects: perspective correction, edge enhancement, noise removal, content-aware fill and resize, unsharp masking, gradient and palette mapping, and many more